OpTi9/obsidian-tekken-notation/README.md

 ![](https://i.imgur.com/OKTceN5.png)

 - adding name:
-to add a name you need to start your notation with "name",
+to add a name you need to start your notation with "name":
 ~~~markdown
 ```tekken
 "EWGF",f,n,d,df,2